 Ultrabooks provided a much needed breath of fresh air to the tired laptop scene when they first made an appearance just over six years ago.
-Asus has been a major proponent of ultrabooks since their inception, and while there is still a perception that Ultrabooks are a pricey way of getting on the thin and light bandwagon, the likes of the ZenBook 3 continue to prove that there is a lot of great technology and performance to be had in a small form factor if you’re prepared to spend that little bit more.
+Asus has been a major proponent of ultrabooks since their inception, and while there is still a perception that Ultrabooks are a pricey way of getting on the thin and light bandwagon, the likes of the ZenBook 3 and other Asus laptops like it continue to prove that there is a lot of great technology and performance to be had in a small form factor if you’re prepared to spend that little bit more.

 The latest rendition of the ZenBook 3 employs one of Intel’s newest, 8th generation quad-core processors, codenamed Kaby Lake R. Asus has combined that with a healthy amount of RAM and the latest NVMe PCIe SSD to ensure that you have performance where you need it, in a stylishly-slim laptop that you can take anywhere.